Intrauterine device: China

 In China, the use of IUDs by state health services was part of the government's efforts to limit birth rates.
 From 1980 to 2014, 324 million women were inserted with IUDs, in addition to the 107 million who had tubal ligation.
 Until the mid-1990s, the state-preferred IUD was a stainless steel ring, which had a higher rate of complications compared to other types of IUD.
 It gave rise to the idiom 上环 (shànghuán), meaning "insert a loop".
-Nowadays, the IUDs include T and V shapes, the former being the most common and easiest to remove.
+Since then, IUDs include T and V shapes, the former being the most common and easiest to remove.